-Cleansing:
+Cleaning:

 Clean the area around the tube daily with mild soap and water.
 Clean with a clean washcloth or cotton swab.
-Start directly from the tube insertion site at the skin level and work your way up the tube.
-Tube cleansing can also be done directly in the shower.
+Start directly from the tube and work away from it.
+Ostomy care can also be done directly in the shower.
 If soap is used, be sure to rinse well.